 - Digital tools in the Research Workflow

 - How to protect Intellectual Property in the Digital Age

-Course duration: 2 consecutive days (9am – 5pm)
+Course duration: 1 day for an overview or 2 consecutive days (9am – 5pm)

 Number of participants: 8-12

 The course can be aligned to your requirements regarding duration, form and content.

 Our courses are geared towards adult learning and use participatory approaches.
 The trainer encourages participants to add their experience and knowledge to the course content.
 Topics covered are backed by real examples and relate to the participants’ field of research.